 Step 5: Pull Your Guided Reading Group

 Yes, it’s GO TIME!
-Grab your tub of leveled materials, grab the scripted lesson plan provided here in this bundle, and get to work!
-As you begin to get your feet wet with this, having a scripted lesson plan to guide you is one of the best tools you can have.
+Grab your tub of leveled materials, grab the detailed lesson plan provided here in this bundle, and get to work!
+As you begin to get your feet wet with this, having a detailed lesson plan to guide you is one of the best tools you can have.
 Eventually you will fly solo and will be able to write your own plans in your sleep, but until then, I am here to hold your hand and help you figure it all out.